tochman/rps_demo/README.md

 ```
 use Rack::Static, urls: ['/css', '/js', '/images', '/fonts'], root: 'assets'
 ```
+And create the folders - if you don't add any files to those folders at this stage, remember to at least create an empty `.keep` file in each folder to make git include it in version control.

-And create the folders.
-Also, you are gonna need a layout file in your `views`folder
+Also, you are gonna need a layout file in your `views` folder, so go ahead and create that file.